-78 LIVING GROUPS with the aid of the House library and reference file, experienced upperclassmen give reviews that are an invaluable aid for an efficient and complete knowledge of a subject in preparation for an exam.
+The N.R.S.A. has established a tutorial system to aid all the members, especially freshmen, in their scholastic endeavors.
+Under the direction of the tutorial chairman and with the aid of the House library and reference file, experienced upperclassmen give reviews that are an invaluable aid for an efficient and complete knowledge of a subject in preparation for an exam.

 Socially we attempt to present a complete and varied social program throughout the year, from beach parties in the summer to our motif parties during the academic year.
 Formal parties such as our New Year's Eve celebration are intermingled with informal snigates on quiet week ends, and several mixers are held during the course of the school year to acquaint the members with the fair sex from surrounding schools.
 In addition we have held several informal bull sessions with various members of the faculty and such distinguished guests as the late Aldous Huxley, the Limeliters, Professor John Galbraith, and the late Dr. Norbert Weiner.

 Our intramural athletic program is extensive both in scope and in participation and is designed to give students an opportunity to engage in sports without the pressure of varsity ability or excessive time consumption.
 We have fielded teams in badminton, basketball, bowling, football, golf, hockey, sailing, softball, tennis, track, and volleyball.
 In all, sports enthusiasm always counts more than skill; large turnouts, such as in softball, result in the formation of more than one team, so that all those interested are able to fully participate.